Learn more about the rules and regulations for sending SMS marketing messages, so you can stay compliant while driving growth.

 1. Get clear consent

-First, consent.
-It’s important that you get a customer’s express permission before sending marketing SMS.
-There are two ways to do this – you can either get consent in writing through a physical or a digital signature, or you can include an opt-in tick box on the form customers fill in when they make a purchase or sign up with you.
+It’s important that you have explicit permission before sending marketing text messages.
+There are two ways to do this – either get consent in writing through a physical or a digital signature, or include an opt-in tick box on the form customers fill in when they make a purchase or sign up with you.
+Make it clear that consent is optional.

 Be aware however, that you can’t make opt-in the default – your customer has to tick the box themselves.
 You also need to include a note explicitly asking for consent to send text messages.